langchain-tech/.github/profile/README.md

-## Welcome to LangsChain/Augen/AI/Langflow/RAG Tech Developers 👋
+## Welcome to LangsChain/Augen/AI/Langflow/RAG Developers 👋

 #### We build applications on top of the Langchain framework, we are not a team that builds Langchain